sffjunkie/astral/src/doc/index.rst

 ======== =======================================================================
 Version  Description
 ======== =======================================================================
-0.9      Added a method to calculate the date and time when the sun is at a
+0.9      * Added a method to calculate the date and time when the sun is at a
-         specific elevation for either a rising or a seting sun.
+           specific elevation for either a rising or a setting sun.
+         * Added daytime and nighttime methods to Location and Astral classes.
 -------- -----------------------------------------------------------------------
 0.8.2    * Fix for moon phase calcualtions which were off by 1.
          * Use pytz.timezone().localize method instead of passing tzinfo